 The onset of spring is time of awakening and joy and with the many flowering shrubs that bloom then, why not indulge yourself in the beautiful scents that many provide?
 There are many fragrant shrubs available and most have white to pink flowers.
-The scents vary in kind from spicy to sweet and in strength.
+The scents vary in strength and in type from spicy to sweet.
 There are bound to be some that you love and some that you can leave behind because scent is a matter of personal choice.
 Before you buy, try to give a flower a sniff and see if it is a good match for you then plant it where you can enjoy it: on a patio, along a walk, near a bench in the garden where you rest, or by a window you can open and let the scent waif in by your favorite chair.
 If possible chose a site that is sheltered so the scent stays concentrated for your enjoyment rather than being blown away by gentle breezes.
+And make sure to spread the different scents out so they don’t compete or concentrate scents of a specific kind.
+Of course, creating new scents by combining what the shrubs offer caould be fun, like making your own perfume.

 Here is a selection of spring blooming shrubs with fragrant flowers: